Gödel’s Incompleteness Theorem

 English translations of Gödel’s Proof

-Gödel’s proof was written in German; you can see it at Gödel’s original proof.
+Gödel’s proof was written in German; you can see it at PDF Gödel’s original proof.
 The first English translation of Gödel’s paper was translated by B Meltzer.
 If you want to see an English translation of Gödel’s original paper, which was entitled, “On Formally Undecidable Propositions of Principia Mathematica and Related Systems”, and which has clickable cross-reference links, you can view it at Gödel’s Proof - English translation.
-Meltzer’s translation was freely available online for many years but it now seems that many sites want you to pay for it, and hide it behind a pay wall, but you may find it online at AltExploit - Meltzer’s translation and Minnesota State University - Meltzer’s translation.
-There is a more recent English translation by Martin Hirzel, available online at Hirzel’s translation of Gödel’s Incompleteness paper, but I do not recommend it because, unlike all other versions, it does not use the original German names for various relations.
-Since articles on Gödel’s proof almost invariably use Gödel’s original German names, trying to follow the article while using Hirzel’s translation would be rather tiresome.
+Meltzer’s translation was freely available online for many years but it now seems that many sites want you to pay for it, and hide it behind a pay wall, but you may find it online at PDF AltExploit - Meltzer’s translation and PDF Minnesota State University - Meltzer’s translation.
+There is a more recent English translation by Martin Hirzel, available online at PDF Hirzel’s translation of Gödel’s Incompleteness paper, but I do not recommend it because, unlike all other versions, it does not use the original German names for various relations.
+Since articles on Gödel’s proof almost invariably use Gödel’s original German names, trying to follow such articles while using Hirzel’s translation would be rather tiresome.

 Another translation often referred to is one by Jean Van Heijenoort.
 It is not available online; it can be found in the book: From Frege to Gödel: A Source Book in Mathematical Logic, publisher: Harvard University Press, details at From Frege to Gödel: A Source Book in Mathematical Logic.